0xSearches/sandcastle/README.md

 > In terms of implementation, buckets and objects are resources, and Amazon S3 provides APIs for you to manage them.

-## Acknowledgements
+## Closing remarks
-* This project is licensed under the MIT License, as referenced in `LICENSE`.
+* This is my first public security project on GitHub, and is licensed under the MIT License.
+* Usage acknowlegements:
   * Castle (icon) by Andrew Doane from the Noun Project
   * Nixie One (logo typeface) free by Jovanny Lemonad